alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 ##### Pokemon Nickname (x6)

-Same as in Gen I
+Same as in Gen I, Egg names are always "EGG" followed by a single string terminator (0x50) and then zeros (instead of only string terminators as with other pokemon names).
+Nothing happens if the egg's name is not EGG.

 </div>
 <br><br>